v-thepet/reusable-content/README.md

 The goal of this project is to have one repository for include files that need to be referenced in multiple repos.

+## Get help

+Contact the Reusable Content Repo Admins group at <reusablecontent@microsoft.com> for help with merging PRs.

 ## Example use case and workflow

 ### Use case